lupyuen/lupyuen.github.io/src/openocd.md

 Now we connect the JTAG Debugger to PineCone...

-1. Connect our JTAG Debugger to the PineCone Pins...
+1. Connect our JTAG Debugger to the PineCone Pins

     | JTAG Debugger | PineCone Pin | Wire Colour |
     |:---:|:---|:---|